 Product tours (a versatile channel that includes modals, tooltips, hotspots, notification bars, etc.)

 Rather, think of it as a feature that needs fine-tuning for the best results.
-It makes sense that, since you have (hopefully) defined clear goals for onboarding, you now have to measure and test variations.
+Since you have (hopefully) defined clear goals for onboarding, it makes sense that you now have to measure and test variations.

 This diagram nicely illustrates the cyclic model of new user onboarding:

-Making things skippable, and giving users the option to return to complex flows at a later point will also do wonders to reduce churn and frustration.
+Making things skippable and giving users the option to return to complex flows at a later point will also help reduce churn and frustration.